 That’s the real you, He said.

-As I absorbed His words, a profound peace overtook me.
+As I absorbed God’s words, a profound peace overtook me.

 Voices will tell you the worst parts of yourself are who you truly are.
 They are lying.

-We may wrestle with sin, but underneath that ugliness is goodness that He calls out of us, and over it is what He has covered us with: Jesus’ beauty.
+We may wrestle with sin, but underneath that ugliness is goodness that God calls out of us, and over it is what God has covered us with: Jesus’ beauty.
 God is the one who created you.
 He knows who you truly are.
 Let Him show you His view.

 4. God is my constant

-I’ll end with this simple truth, the one that always carried me through: God loves me.
+I’ll end with this simple truth, the one that always carries me through: God loves me.
 And He’s never going to stop.
-Sometimes I ask Him why––
+Sometimes I ask Him why:

 How are you so patient with me?
 How do I not drive you away with my moodiness and neediness, with all my struggles and insecurities that seem to be on a continual feedback loop?
 Why do you stay?

-How can I not love Him with all that I am, having tasted such impossible goodness?
+How can I not love God with all that I am, having tasted such impossible goodness?